Sha1rholder/ChiFiAgent/Purchasing Process and Fee Structure.md

 Account number / IBAN: 6214 8557 1371 0776
 Account name: ZHANG CHENGRMB
 CNAPS: 308331012079
-(Please leave no remark if you agree.
+Remark: (Please leave no remark if you agree.
 That may save a few time to explain to the bank for )
 ```

 After the payment has been confirmed, you can ask the agent to send you a screenshot of receipt.